Thai Heritage & Best Islands

 Today, you can explore Krabi at your own pace.
 You can take a long-tail boat to island-hop to Koh Kai, Koh Tup, Koh Mor, and Koh Poda, enjoying snorkeling and admiring the limestone cliffs.
 Or explore the Phi Phi Islands, where Bamboo Island, Viking Cave, Maya Bay, and Monkey Beach all promise unrivaled sea views and different relaxing activities.

 If you want an adventure, go kayaking at Klong Root (Clear Water Canal), the filming location of Jurassic World 4!
 Gliding through lush mangroves, you can admire many towering karst hills beautifully mirrored on the lake’s surface, looking like a living artwork on sunny days.
 Look for vibrant fishes under the lake at the end of your paddling and jump into the water to rejuvenate yourself.
 Many boat rental shops surround the shore, with prices ranging from THB 200 to 300 (USD 6-9) per hour.
 Feel free to let the boat owner know if you’d like to spend more time on the lake.
-You can get there by a 15-minute taxi ride from the hotel.
 Due to the scarcity of returning taxis, negotiate with the driver about return time or ask a boatman for help.

 ► Tips: